bstascavage/plexReport/README.md

     (This will run it every Friday at 11:15.
 To change the time, see crontab documentation:
     http://www.adminschoice.com/crontab-quick-reference

+## Upgrading

+To upgrade your code, cd to your plexReport directory and run `update.sh`

 ## Config file

 By default, the config file is located in `/etc/plexReport/config.yaml`.
 If you need to change any information for the program, or to add more optional config parameters, see below for the config file format: